AlexanderHS/fmp-usage-forecaster/README.md

 - __smoothing__ (integer, optional): Smoothing factor to apply to the combined data of past and future orders.
 Applies only if all_dates_only is true.
 Defaults to 9.
 - __site_filter__ (string, optional): A filter to apply for selecting orders from a specific site.
 No default.
 - __site_filter2__ (string, optional): A secondary filter to include orders matching another site condition.
 No default.
+- __dollars__: (boolean, optional): If set to true, performs all processing with dollar values rather than quantity in eaches.
+Experimental.

 #### Examples
 __Basic Usage__: